brunocortesrodrigues/reconnaissance/README.md

 ![](./nmap_sS.png)

 From this simple scan we can learn a lot about our host, we can see, for example, ftp and mysql services running on open ports.
 This information can be used during the exploitation phase.
-There are many other tools that can be used to perform port scanning such as netcat.
-We can use netcat to scan for open ports on our host based or port range:
+There are many other tools that can be used to perform port scanning such as netcat:

 ```
 nc -zv <ip> <port range> 2>&1 | grep succeeded